mikkel250/tweet-shortener-online-web-prework/README.md

 2. Write a method, `bulk_tweet_shortener` that takes in an array of tweets, iterates over them, shortens them, and `puts` out the results to the screen.
   * **Hint:** You already wrote a method that shortens tweets.
 Use it!
   * **Hint:** Remember that you can `puts` out the result of a method by putting `puts` in front of the method call.
+  * ***Hint:** Pay attention to the capitalization and case of the words!
+What do you need to do to make sure that the words going into your dictionary are converted, regardless of case?

   Now the client has come back to you.
 They love the program, but they noticed that even tweets that are under 140 characters are being shortened.
 Now they want you to only shorten the tweet if it's too long.